Timeless are pleased to offer a rare Roman Arrowhead, one of a collection that recently became available on the UK antiquities market.

 Archers typically belonged to auxiliary units (non-Roman provincials who fought for the empire, being paid only one-third of a legionary’s salary) and used composite bows made of wood, bone and sinew, and were often asymmetric in design, with the lower limb being shorter than the upper.

-This 2000-year-old iron Roman arrowhead displays a collared and tanged shaft, and large, leaf-shaped blade.
-The arrow is mounted on a plinth of oak.
+This (almost) 2000-year-old Roman iron arrowhead displays a long, tanged shaft, short stem and a robust, leaf-shaped blade.
+The arrow head is mounted on a plinth of oak.

 Now available in the Timeless Galleries